 The most significant of the Debtors' alliances is Star Alliance.
 Star Alliance was co-founded in 1997 by the Debtors as the first truly global airline alliance to offer customers global reach and a smooth travel experience.
 The members are Air Canada, Air New Zealand, ANA, Asiana Airlines, Austrian, bmi, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Singapore Airlines, Spanair, TAP Portugal, Thai Airways International, United, US Airways and VARIG Brazilian Airlines.
-Today, the current member carriers offer more than 15,000 daily flights to 795 destinations in 139 countries.
+As of September 1, 2005, the member carriers offer more than 15,000 daily flights to 795 destinations in 139 countries.